-- Drafting announcements and regular updates regarding the Transfer and Distribution of Custody Assets and CAI and publishing on the Website. - Responding to Client queries by post, email and by phone, regarding the Transfer and Distribution of Custody Assets and CAI generally. - Team meetings to brief the Company's staff and Evelyn Partners staff following Client updates and circulars. - Liaising with Clients who are not FSCS Protected Claimants regarding their Share of Costs. - Review of returned correspondence, Client addresses and updating reykeradmin.com database. - Preparing and providing tax certificates upon request. - Responding to DSARs
+- Drafting announcements and regular updates regarding the Transfer and Distribution of Custody Assets and CAI and publishing on the Website. - Responding to Client queries by post, email and by phone, regarding the Transfer and Distribution of Custody Assets and CAI generally. - Team meetings to brief Reyker staff and contractors following Client updates and circulars. - Liaising with Clients who are not FSCS Protected Claimants regarding their Share of Costs. - Review of returned correspondence, Client addresses and updating reykeradmin.com database. - Preparing and providing tax certificates upon request.